-WHEREAS, the CDC reports that while a face covering protects others in case the wearer is infected, a cloth face covering is not a substitute for physical distancing; and continue for some time and if there is COVID-19 and influenza activity at the same time, it could place a tremendous burden on the healthcare system related to bed occupancy, laboratory testing needs, personal protective equipment, and health and safety worker safety; and
+WHEREAS, on June 23, 2020, Dr. Anthony Fauci, an immunologist and director of the National Institute of Allergy and Infectious Diseases, testified to the U.S. House of Representatives' Energy and Commerce Committee that COVID-19 activity will likely continue for some time and if there is COVID-19 and influenza activity at the same time, it could place a tremendous burden on the healthcare system related to bed occupancy, laboratory testing needs, personal protective equipment, and health and safety worker safety; and